 The business debts most often refinanced are high-interest loans with daily or weekly repayment schedules.
 These loans often include merchant cash advances, short-term loans, and business credit cards.
 Put together a list of all the loans you’d like to refinance.

 These days, there are multiple traditional lenders and alternative finance companies competing for your business.
 But thanks to the internet, it’s easier than ever to vet the companies you’re considering.
-Take these steps to thoroughly research your options:
+Thoroughly research your options, and consider the following:

-- Check out all rates, fees, penalties for prepayment on the lenders website
+- Check out all rates, fees, and penalties for prepayment on the lenders website

 - Research reviews from real customers.
-Google Reviews, TrustPilot, The Better Business Bureau, and Consumer Affairs are good review platforms to explore
+Google Reviews, TrustPilot, The Better Business Bureau (BBB), and Consumer Affairs are good review platforms to explore

 - Determine if personalized customer service is available via an online chat or phone call to help you explore your options and explain all costs and fees